Role of Diversity and Inclusion in Employee Engagement

 Another survey by TowersPerrin showed that employees who have the highest level of engagement, perform 20% better than employees who are not engaged and are 87% more likely to be retained.

 Sodexo, with about 4,20,000 employees, has since 2006 conducted Employee Engagement Surveys and special surveys targeted at Employee Resource Groups.
 Over the years these survey results have shown better engagement as a result of participation in diversity and inclusion initiatives.

 A study by IBM and Globoforce found that there are 5 factors that drive engagement (The Employee Experience Index):

-- Belonging – feeling as part of a team, group or organization
+- Belonging – feeling like part of a team, group, or organization

 - Purpose – understanding why one’s work matters